cipp-ashe/focus-motivate-surge/README.md

-# Focus Motivate Surge
+# Get Focused, Get Motivated, Surge Ahead

-A modern, feature-rich productivity application that combines a customizable timer with task management and motivational quotes to help you stay focused and productive.
+A modern lightweight productivity app that combines a customizable timer with task management and motivational quotes to help you stay focused and productive.

 ## Features